Global Chief Compliance Officer, Morgan Stanley

 If not, it's time to make it happen.

-I facilitate a lot of these events and wanted to share the five most common mistakes leaders make when it comes to creating a great retreat experience for your team.
+I facilitate many of these events and wanted to share the five most common mistakes leaders make when creating a great retreat experience for your team.

-This is not a nice-to-do, it’s a must-do.
+A leadership retreat is not a nice-to-do; it's a must-do.

 I understand that you and your team are "really busy," but that only makes a retreat more essential, not less.